Belarus violence goes on, as EU ministers scramble

 Police viciously attacked protesters in Minsk and other towns for a fourth night in a row on Wednesday (12 August), as EU ministers confirmed sanctions talks.

-A 25-year old man earlier died while in police custody, Belarusian authorities said the same day, marking the third reported death since protests broke out after Sunday's rigged election.
+A 25-year old man earlier died while in police custody, Belarusian authorities said, marking the third reported death since protests broke out after Sunday's rigged election.

 Join EUobserver today